Hipp04/textSimilarityConvNet/README.md

 # Usage Summary

-0. Prior to usage, download glove embeddings by running fetch_and preprocess.sh (takes a while)
+!!!
+Prior to usage, download glove embeddings by running fetch_and preprocess.sh (takes a while)

-To prepare a new dataset:
+To prepare and run a new dataset:
 1. `python scripts/requirements/process_requirements.py` (or other script)
 2. Build the vocabulary `python scripts/build_vocab.py user` (outputs to data/user/vocab-cased.txt)

-And finally, run the model
 3. `th runModel.lua` (reads from user/test directory)

 # Multi-Perspective Convolutional Neural Networks for Modeling Textual Similarity